-Antonio Citterio Patricia Viel and Partners develops projects for residential and commercial complexes, industrial facilities, restructuring and conservation of public buildings, space planning for work areas, offices, showrooms and hotels.
+Antonio Citterio Patricia Viel develops projects for residential and commercial complexes, industrial facilities, restructuring and conservation of public buildings, space planning for work areas, offices, showrooms and hotels.
 The company has a strong expertise in providing detailed project documentation covering both the shell and core and the interior of a building, from building envelope to interior fit-out, including bespoke millwork elements and furniture.
 The firm is also active in the sector of corporate communication, handling projects of coordinated image, installations and graphics.

 In April 2000 the studio’s new facilities were opened in Milan, at Via Cerva 4.
 Recent built works include Technogym headquarters in Cesena (Italy), the Bulgari Hotel in London, Ermenegildo Zegna headquarters in Milan (Italy) and the Milan Expo 2015 site accessibility system (Milan, Italy).

 Antonio Citterio was born in Meda (MI) in 1950.
 He took a degree in Architecture at the Milan Polytechnic, and in 1972 opened his own studio, focusing on architecture and interior design.
 From 1987 to 1996 he worked in partnership with Terry Dwan, designing buildings in Europe and Japan.
 The most important projects included the redesign of a block in the historical center of Seregno (MI), the Esprit headquarters in Amsterdam, Antwerp and Milan, and industrial plants for Vitra in Germany and Antonio Fusco in Milan.

 In 2000 Antonio Citterio Patricia Viel was formed.
 From 2006 to 2016 Antonio Citterio has been professor of Architectural Design at the Academy of Architecture of Mendrisio, Università della Svizzera Italiana.